rsyncOSX/RsyncOSX_archived/README.md

 There is also a test project about RsyncUI using SwiftData.
 There is some more info in [the How is RsyncUI built](https://rsyncuibuilt.netlify.app).
 This project is a kind of experiement to learn more about it.
 SwiftData is easy to use, but i am not convinced it is right for RsyncUI.

-### The future

-According to Apple, SwiftUI is the future.
-In my own experience, coding in SwiftUI is easier and more predictable than by Storyboard and Swift, which are the basis for RsyncOSX.
-Both apps are maintained, but RsyncUI is the future, and new development is within RsyncUI.
-And with every new release of macOS, Swift and Xcode there are new exciting features in SwiftUI.

-Both apps might be used in parallel, but not at the same time due to the locking of files.
-Data is read and updated from the same location on storage.

 ### Important to verify new tasks

 The UI of RsyncOSX and RsyncUI can for users who dont know `rsync` be difficult to understand.
 Setting wrong parameters to `rsync` can result in deleted data.
 RsyncOSX nor RsyncUI will not stop you for doing so.
 That is why it is **very** important to execute a simulated run, a `--dry-run`, and verify the result before the real run.